 3. How can I become a Certified Jail Manager??

-The five-step process of becoming a CJM:
+The four-step process of becoming a CJM:

-- Submit the written application (EBF) documenting professional and educational background, and leadership experience and appropriate fee.
+- Submit the application (EBF) documenting professional and educational background, and leadership experience and appropriate fee.
 Candidates need 500 out of possible 775 points on the EBF to qualify to sit for the certification examination

 - Be deemed eligible by the JMCC.